Keith-S-Thompson/the-flat-trantor-society/README.md

 - Google Groups considered harmful
 - `void main()` is useful for detecting bad C textbooks (should I resist the temptation to mention "shibboleth"?
+- Multidimensional arrays in C. Array of array vs. pointer to array vs. array of pointers vs. pointer to pointer -- and more for higher dimensions.
+Added flexibility (not having to specify sizes at compile time, or definition time for VLAs) comes with added responsibility (managing allocation and deallocation).